jjailbird/clarifai_trainer_aihd2017/README.md

 # Smiley Face Discriminator

-Using Clarifai's api we created a custom model that discriminates emotional state of a drawn "smiley face".
+Using [Clarifai's api](https://www.clarifai.com/) we created a custom model that discriminates emotional state of a drawn "smiley face".
 This was part of R/GA / Somatic Hackday March 2017.
+To demonstrate the model we have a slack bot that listens for images uploads and then adds an emoticon reaction based on prediction of whether the drawing is a smiley face or not.

 ## Clarifai setup